Semi-Discriminative Representation Loss for Online Continual Learning

 In this section we evaluate our methods on multiple benchmark tasks by comparing with several baseline methods in the setting of online continual learning.
-In \Cref{sec:ablat_drl} we also provide experimental results of the ablation study on \ac{DRL} to obtain more insights on it, including comparing the two components of \ac{DRL}, comparing different replay strategies and memory cost with \ac{DRL}.
+We also provide comprehensive results of an ablation study on \ac{SDRL} which obtain more insights of our method.
+The source code of our experiments are available at \url{https://github.com/yc14600/discriminative-representation-loss}.

-\textbf{Benchmark tasks:} We have conducted experiments on the following benchmark tasks: \emph{Permuted MNIST} (10 tasks and each task includes the same 10 classes with different permutation of features), \emph{Split MNIST}, \emph{Split Fashion-MNIST}, and \emph{Split CIFAR-10} (all having 5 tasks with two classes in each task), \emph{Split CIFAR-100} (10 tasks with 10 classes per task), \emph{Split TinyImageNet} (20 tasks with 10 classes per task).
-All split tasks include disjoint classes.
-For tasks of MNIST \citep{lecun2010mnist} and Fashion-MNIST \citep{xiao2017/online}, the training size is 1000 samples per task and memory size is 300; for CIFAR-10 \citep{krizhevsky2009learning} the training size is 2000 per task and memory size is 1000, which follows the setting in \citet{aljundi2019gradient}; for CIFAR-100 and TinyImageNet \citep{le2015tiny} the training size is 5000 per task and memory size is 5000.

-\emph{\textbf{N.B.}}: We use \textbf{\emph{single-head}} (shared output) models in all of our experiments, meaning that we do not require the task identifier at testing time.
-Such settings are more difficult for continual learning but more practical in real applications.